XinyueZhang04/Computer_Vision_Image_Classification/README.md

 ### 1. Install dependencies
 pip install torch torchvision opencv-python numpy scikit-learn
 ### 2. Install dependencies
-You can refer to the relevant technical documentation in .
+You can refer to the relevant technical documentation in Image_Classification_Module_Function_Explanation(Chinese_Version).pptx.
 The results of the model are provided at the end of the document.